-Compared to the rest of the Metropolitan Los Angeles market, the Olde Torrance region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Olde Torrance region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 4 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 175% of the listings in the Olde Torrance are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 57 listings have come on the market, so you'll want to check back regularly for new listings.
+About 7% of the available leases in the Olde Torrance are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,460 sqft.
-Most buildings in this area are around 2 stories.
+The standard measurement for office space in this area is around 1,970 sqft.
+Most properties in this market are close to 2 floors.
 Most buildings in this area were built in 1985 and are Class A.